Mortgage Laws That Protect Borrowers

 Self-employed individuals may have an especially hard time borrowing.
 In the past, you could get approved for “stated income” loans, which did not require any proof of income or information about your business.
 Those low-documentation loans are now rare (although they seem to be making a comeback), so it’s critical to keep organized records and tax documents.

-Real estate investors: Some investors require a significant amount of money up front, with no intention of keeping a property or living in it.
+Real estate investors: Some investors require a significant amount of money up front, with no intention of keeping the property or living in it.
 Investing can be risky, but for those who want to take those risks, qualified mortgages might not be an option.
 For example, buying a property to rent it out may be challenging.

 Although laws can protect you from many predatory practices, there’s always risk involved when you borrow money.
 To prevent problems, ask trusted friends and professionals for referrals to mortgage lenders.
 When speaking with lenders, avoid those who are aggressive or who promise that you can get approved easily.